thomasy314/smocks/README.md

 # smocks

-Trade music artists like they are socks
+Trade music artists like they are stocks